rocketinsights/terraform-blog-default-tags/README.md

 [AWS tags](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) are key-value labels you can assign to AWS resources that give extra information about it.

+Best practices that the Rocket Insights DevOps practice recommends:
+* Define an explicit ruleset for tag key naming and stick with it.

+    Inconsistent tags keys such as "appid", "Application ID", and "App_ID" are frustrating to use

+* Strive for more tags, not less.

+    The minimum Rocket Insights set of tags are

+    **name**: human-readable resource name

+    **app-id**: the application using the resource

+    **app-role**: the resource's technical function, e.g. webserver, database

+    **app-purpose**: the resource's business purpose, e.g. "frontend ui", "payment processor"

+    **environment**: dev, test, or prod

+    **project**: what projects use the resource

+    **owner**: who to contact about the resource

+    **cost-center**: who to bill for the resource usage

+    **automation-exclude**: a true/false value for automation not to modify the resource

+    **pii**: a true/false value if the resource stores personal identifiable information

+* Tag all AWS resources.

+* Tag Terraform created AWS resources with code path info Terraform base and module path results in easier infrastructure codebase maintenance.

 Starting with [Terraform](https://www.terraform.io/) 0.12.31 and AWS provider v3.38.0, Hashicorp added the default tags feature.
 You can now **configure AWS tags in one place** and **automatically apply them to all AWS resources**.
-You no longer have to manually add `tags` blocks to each individual AWS resource.
+You no longer have to manually add `tags` blocks to each individual Terraform AWS resource.

-As a best practice, we recommend tagging all AWS resources.
-This will allow you to easily track costs, identify subject matter experts, troubleshoot, manage automation, and generally keep your architecture more organized.
-In addition, tagging AWS resources with the Terraform base and module path results in easier infrastructure codebase maintenance.

 This Terraform AWS default tags tutorial will show ...
 * Basic usage